Teesside University

 All applications are anonymised prior to screening and short-listing.

-Short-listing is completed by members of the course team, with approximately 20% being rated by two reviewers, to ensure inter-rater reliability.
+Shortlisting is completed by members of the course team, with approximately 20% being moderated by an additional reviewer (one of which will be a NHS Clinical Psychologist or Service User and Carer Representative, to ensure inter-rater reliability.

 All applications are screened for eligibility using the minimum entry requirements specified